 Funded by the grant, Trocaire’s “Pathways to Nursing Success” nursing workforce diversity program aims to increase nursing education opportunities for individuals from disadvantaged backgrounds, including ethnic and racial minorities who are underrepresented among registered nurses.
 The approach to the program is supported by three core objectives.
 They are to recruit, enroll, retain, and graduate a small cohort of “Pathways” scholars by the end of the project period; to enhance and expand the institution’s capacity to prepare a culturally sensitive and diverse nursing workforce; and to reduce financial pressures and student loan debt for Pathways scholars from financially disadvantaged and underrepresented backgrounds.

-In return, students will commit to continuing their nursing education and finishing their BS, Nursing degree at Trocaire.
+In return, students will commit to continuing their nursing education and pursuing a bachelor’s degree in Nursing.
 Key strategies that will be implemented include the Nursing Immersion program, case management, supplemental instruction, holistic review, scholarships and stipends, and mentoring opportunities.

 “Creating a more culturally competent workforce is vital in transforming the healthcare system and ultimately improving overall health of the communities we serve,” said Danise C. Wilson, MPH, executive director of ENAHEC.
 “Trocaire is showing to be a leader in academia by training first the faculty and staff who are responsible for educating and preparing the future health professionals who will work with diverse populations.
 Establishing this foundation will strengthen the Trocaire Pathways program tremendously.
 Erie Niagara AHEC is a proud and fortunate partner.”